WiktorG1542/sleazster/README.md

 * Single and multi-player gameplay.
 * Ability to play against AI opponents.
-* Arcade mode with special abilities.
+* Modifications of the gameplay flow that players can choose
-* Visually appealing design, engaging graphics and animations to enhance the gaming experience.
+* Visually appealing design, engaging graphics to enhance the gaming experience.
 * In-game chat to enable player communication during gameplay.